wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 6. Within the system, take <strong>automatic action when health status changes</strong> --  notifying apps and firewalls, to <strong>keep security rules current</strong> (using <a href="#NIA_CTS">NIA CTS</a>)

-7. Use the familiar Consul infrastructure across <strong>multiple clouds</strong> (AWS, Azure, GCP, etc.), to reduce the learning necessary by people working on different clouds.
+7. Use the familiar Consul infrastructure across <strong>multiple clouds</strong> (AWS, Azure, GCP, etc.), to reduce the learning necessary to people to work on different clouds. <a target="_blank" href="https://www.youtube.com/watch?v=xWwXLKhWzNk" title="DevOps Lab | Workload authentication to HashiCorp ">VIDEO</a>

 <a name="OSS_repo"></a>